grafana/grafana-foundation-sdk/docs/contributing.md

 - The new package folder is generated (in the case of a new schema)
 - New changes are applied (if you modified an existing schema)

-After that, you can create a PR with the new changes.
+You only have to do a PR with the configuration changes.
+The CI does all code generations.

 After the PR is reviewed and merged, you only need to create and push a new tag to generate the new release.
 The tag should follow the [semver](https://semver.org/) format. (e.g., v0.0.3)